JackEdwardLyons/adventure-in-my-veins-blog/content/posts/meet-alison-dennis-the-girl-who-analyzes-every-piece-of-climbing-gear-in-the-world.md

 ![Inspecting each stage of the prototyping process during a tour of the SMC headquarters](/images/uploads/weigh-my-rack-005.png "Inspecting each stage of the prototyping process during a tour of the SMC headquarters")

-Inspecting each stage of the prototyping process during a tour of the SMC headquarters
+_Inspecting each stage of the prototyping process during a tour of the SMC headquarters._

 Fortunately, I have one other full-time employee, Adnan, who spends 100% of his time collecting gear info.
 When he’s not adding new gear specifically he’s researching more about the gear we already have, like finding media reviews and videos or other resources to make our gear profiles even more robust.
 He is amazing (I say this pretty much every single day and I think Andreas is getting jealous).

-# 3. Could you share a little bit about how you built your site and your business into the incredible resource it is today?
+## _Q.
+Could you share a little bit about how you built your site and your business into the incredible resource it is today?_

 In the very beginning, before the site really had an online presence, I had my little brother as a paid intern to research gear while I still worked my corporate job and had a nice software engineering salary.
 Still at the salaried job, I used a contracting site to hire out the initial construction of my site.
 It looked horrible.
 I don’t have a design background and neither did the people I hired.
 We were all engineers and that’s exactly what it looked like. ***Retrospect: I highly recommend having a designer help in the initial stages.
 It is possible to have a clean and intuitive UI that still looks like crap.***